'Breaking Bad' statues shine light on actors, Albuquerque

 “While the stories might be fictional … jobs are real every single day,” Keller said.
 “The city is also a character. … We see ourselves in so many ways, good and bad.”

-Republican state Rep. Rod Montoya of Farmington said he admires Cranston as an actor but that the statues bring the wrong kind of attention.
+Republican state Rep. Rod Montoya of Farmington said he admires Cranston as an actor but that the statues brings the wrong kind of attention.

 “I’m glad New Mexico got the business, but really?”
 Montoya said.
 “We’re going down the road of literally glorifying meth makers?”